abd44/EDA-for-loan-defaulters/README.md

 # EDA-for-loan-defaulters

+Objective: Use EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 Extracting Driver variables using EDA to spot the loan defaulters

 Performed EDA and extracted driver variables behind loan default so that company can use this knowledge for portfolio assessment.